 Compared to part 1, this tutorial requires a little bit more knowledge of the Java language.
 I’ll assume that:

-• You know what an interface is
+- You know what an

-• You know the following about subclasses:
+is - You know the following about subclasses:

-• You know about the default constructor (covered in part 1)
+- You know about the default constructor (covered in part 1)

 The final keyword

-The final keyword is a rather simple and heavily underused keyword in Java which has similar properties to const in C/C++ and val in most modern programming languages such as Kotlin - it simply prevents a variable from being changed once declared1.
-An example of the final keyword for variables is shown below:
+in most modern programming languages such as Kotlin - it simply prevents a variable from being changed once declared1.
+An example of the final

 1